Mechpet/due_recompense/README.md

 3. ASCII artworks for specific objects/entities (first time making ASCII art, so it may not be good)
 4. Dialogues and turn-based boss battles

-# How to compile
+# How to compile:
 OS: Windows 10
-MinGW gcc version: 9.2.0
+MinGW32 gcc version: 9.2.0
-Dependency: SDL2, SDL2_mixer
+Libraries: SDL2, SDL2_mixer
 Tools: 7-zip

 Procedure: